developer2020github/bus_trip_planner/readme.md

 ================================================
 Introduction.
 This readme note covers following topics:
-*Project motivation
+*Project motivation and explanation.
-*Project overview
+*Overview and functionality.
-*Data generation
+*Data generation.
+*Installing, building and running  the program.
-*How requirements of nano-degree project 5 are met *Installing and starting the program
+*Meeting requirements of nano-degree project 5 and testing procedure.
 ================================================
-Project motivation.
+Project motivation and explanation.

 Project was done as a combination of personal project and project 5 of Udacity front end nano-degree.
 It is  a demo of a public transit trip planner for the city of Abu Dhabi.